gsbdarc/rcpedia_mockup/docs/_user_guide/best_practices_parallel_processing_python.md

 ![](/assets/images/htop-overload-cpus.png)

-There were 36 python processes spawned and CPU utilization exceeds 100% which the user would want to avoid.
+There are 36 python processes spawned and CPU utilization exceeds 100% which the user would want to avoid.

 !!! note
     Another way to limit the script to 6 cores but utilize them effiently is to set `ncore` to 6 but limit `Pool` to 1.
 You can think of Pool as setting the number of different processes with multiple CPU *cores* per process.